react-native-cameraroll/react-native-cameraroll/README.md

   * `filename` : Ensures `image.filename` is available in each node.
 This has a large performance impact on iOS.
   * `fileSize` : Ensures `image.fileSize` is available in each node.
 This has a large performance impact on iOS.
   * `location`: Ensures `location` is available in each node.
 This has a large performance impact on Android.
+  * `imageSize` : Ensures `image.width` and `image.height` are available in each node.
+This has a small performance impact on Android.
+  * `playableDuration` : Ensures `image.playableDuration` is available in each node.
+This has a medium peformance impact on Android.

 Returns a Promise which when resolved will be of the following shape: